Added 25th February, 2020

-Ultimately though, what's important about this car is the way it showed how Honda had changed: has changed.
-This is now a brand able to continually develop cars people might really want to buy, as well as models they might simply find technically intriguing.
-A brand at the cutting edge of diesel development.
-And a brand able to understand the wants and needs of people beyond its home shores.
-With this car, this Civic Tourer and others since, it's finally clear that in all these areas, at long last, Honda has got the message.
-And the result in this case is one of the most appealing compact estate cars of its era.
+Ultimately, what's important about this tenth generation Civic is the way it showed us how Honda has changed.
+This is now a brand able to continually develop cars people might really want to buy, as opposed to models that many of them would merely find technically intriguing.
+And a company able to understand the wants and needs of people beyond its home shores.
+With this MK10 design, it was finally clear that in both these areas, at long last, Honda had got the message.

 'Kaizen', the Japanese approach to 'continuous improvement', characterises every aspect of this model's development.
 Or almost every aspect anyway.
 What was lost along the way was the unique loading versatility for tall items that previous Civics offered thanks to their clever 'Magic Seat' set-up.
 We miss that and think a lot of owners loyal to previous versions of this Honda will too, especially given that for this tenth generation range, the 'Tourer' estate body style was deleted.
 Still, this Japanese brand had to reach out beyond these people and the pay-off with this car's fresh interior configuration - space for more sophisticated suspension delivering an exceptionally compliant standard of ride - ended up giving this interestingly-orientated family hatch a wider appeal.
 Not everyone is so enthusiastic about this car's styling, but if you like it, you'll probably love it.
 What's not in question is the huge step forward this car took beneath the bonnet.
 Both the mainstream VTEC Turbo petrol engines more than make the grade - and it's been a long time since we've been able to say that about a Civic.